 Tip 9: Teehaus im Englischen Garten

-And another café with English flair is the Teehaus im Englischen Garten.
+A café with English flair is the Teehaus im Englischen Garten.
 On the terrace overlooking the rose borders you enjoy the typical English teatime with scones and tea.
 Every Sunday in the summer cool concerts take place on the open-air stage - and without admission.

 Where: Tea House in the English Garden, Altonaerstraße 2, Tiergarten